Fliplet/fliplet-cli/docs/API-Documentation.md

+---
+description: Javascript-based SDK to interact with core functions and components in your Fliplet Apps.
+---

 # JS API Documentation

 Feeling lost?
 Head to the [JS APIs](JS-APIs.md) section of the docs to read more about using these packages in your Fliplet apps, components and themes.